teri-lynn/teri-lynn.github.com/_posts/2012-11-14-common-errors-in-specific-exercises.md

 eccentric phase
 - Increase the intensity in some way each time you workout (decrease rest, increase reps/sets, etc)
 - Write everything down
-- Go to full intensity -do the maximum amount of reps you can with proper form
+- Go to full intensity
+- do the maximum amount of reps you can with proper form

 ## Deadlifts
 - Common errors: